Saturday, 30 August 2025

 The Pac Ou caves

 It had been a day full of unique experiences and sights.
-Lindsay and I finished the day by escaping the crowds in a pizza joint where we had hamburgers! and a bottle of wine alone.
+Lindsay and I finished the day by escaping the crowds to a 'pizza joint' where we had hamburgers! and a bottle of wine, alone.

 Friday, 29 August 2025